-- (b) there will be continuing inflationary pressures which will in fact grow even greater by early 1976 when the prices of oil and commodities imported from the Soviet Union will have worked their way through to all levels.
+- (i) the need to reduce supplies from abroad and thus to cut out non-essential imports (a number of investment projects have already been deferred); - (ii) the need to preserve Hungary's financial reputation in international circles (it is at present believed that Hungary's external debt in hard currencies is between 1 to 1.5 milliard dollars). - (b) there will be continuing inflationary pressures which will in fact grow even greater by early 1976 when the prices of oil and commodities imported from the Soviet Union will have worked their way through to all levels.
 (An overall increase in prices of an average of not less than 8% is expected this year.
 It is hoped to keep this increase down to 4% in the case of consumer goods but it will be distinctly higher in the case of capital goods and plant); - (c) in addition, the policy of holding down prices implies the payment of large subsidies from public funds which, apart from their prohibitive cost, create serious distortions (artificial support for production which is not economically justified, protection from foreign markets), themselves a source of subsequent inflation.
-In this connection the Hungarian press has reported a 900% increase in export subsidies for 1974.